Haunted Stairs That Count the Living in the Old School

 “Ten.”

-The air grew warmer, like breath against my neck.
+The space grew warmer, breath brushing the back of my neck.

 “Thirteen.”